-Best PlayStation 4 Headset Stands in 2019
+Best PlayStation 4 Headset Stands in 2022

 MOCREO Acrylic Dual Balance Headset Stand

-Overused Avengers reference aside, the MOCREO Dual Balance Headset Stand does actually advertise how you do not have to counterbalance either side unlike other similarly designed stands.
+Overused Avengers reference aside, the MOCREO Dual Balance Headset Stand does actually advertise how you don't have to counterbalance either side, unlike other similarly designed stands.
 Even if you don't have two headsets to make use of both hangers, this won't be toppling over anytime soon.

 COZOO USB Charging Desktop Headset Hanger

-If CORSAIR's stand is a little too pricey for you, this COZOO model features 3 USB charging ports — and two standard AC outlets — at a fraction of the cost.
-What it's missing is a fancy RGB lighting strip and 3.5mm headphone jack, but I'm willing to trade that for the extra charging and power ports.
+If CORSAIR's stand is a little too pricey for you, this COZOO model features three USB charging ports — and two standard AC outlets — at a fraction of the cost.
+What it's missing are a fancy RGB lighting strip and 3.5mm headphone jack, but I'm willing to trade that for the extra charging and power ports.

 There are plenty of headset stands to choose from, and no matter what your living situation is like, you're bound to find one that fits your needs and your space well.
-For me, the Glorious Trident is hard to beat purely because it can hold VR gaming headsets, but if you're looking for USB charging capabilities, go the way of the COZOO Under Desk Mount.
+For me, the Glorious Trident is hard to beat purely because it can hold VR gaming headsets, which many other headset stands are unable to do.
+In addition, it fits under your desk perfectly so that you aren't wasting any space up top.
+For the affordable cost it's priced at, it's too appealing to pass up.

+But if you're looking for USB charging capabilities, go the way of the COZOO Under Desk Mount.
+This is another one that saves space by mounting under your desk, and you can charge up to three USB devices at once.
+It's double the price of the Glorious Trident, but it's worth it for the USB charging support.

+And if under-the-desk mounts just aren't your style, pick up the MOCREO Acrylic Dual Balance Headset Stand.
+It's stylish, it can fit two headsets, and it's balanced in a way that you can still use it even if you only have one headset.
+You can't beat the low cost, either.